pnutbutterprincess/logseq/pages/Carnian.md

 - A stratigraphic stage of the [[Late Triassic]] ranging from 237 to 227 Ma
 - [[rhynchosauria]]ns went extinct during this time
-- punctuated by mass extinction events resulting from the eruption of
+- punctuated by mass extinction events resulting from the eruption of Wrangellia basalts near the west coast of [[Canada]] and [[Alaska]]